-Exception: Rebounding to a prone position ($\frac{1}{2}$ twist to stomach) in a stunt is allowed in the Novice Division.

-- B. Tumbling over, under, or through a stunt, individual, or prop, is not allowed.
-Clarification: An individual may jump (rebound) over another individual. - C. Tumbling while holding or in contact with any prop is not allowed. - D. Dive rolls are not allowed. - E. Jumps are not considered a tumbling skill from a legalities point of view.
+- A. All tumbling must originate from and land on the performing surface. - Clarification: A tumbler may rebound from his/her feet into a transition. - Exception: Rebounding to a prone position (1/2 twist to stomach) in a stunt is allowed in the Novice Division. - B. Tumbling over, under, or through a stunt, individual, or prop, is not allowed. - Clarification: An individual may jump over (rebound) another individual. - C. Tumbling while holding or in contact with any prop is not allowed, unless the "prop" is mobility device for the Special Olympics or Special Abilities athlete. - D. Dive rolls are not allowed. - E. Jumps are not considered a tumbling skill from a legalities point of view.
 Therefore, if a jump skill is included in a tumbling pass, the jump will break up the pass.